Guide to Visiting Roosevelt Island in New York, NY

 Is Albany, New York, worth visiting?

 Albany is an excellent destination where those passionate about history and nature can explore the oldest architecture in America while also experiencing majestic parks and scenic trails.
-Some of the city’s best things to see and do include the New York State Museum, the Cathedral of the Immaculate Conception, Washington Park, and the Schuyler Mansion.
+Some of the city’s best things to see and do include the New York State Museum, the Cathedral of the Immaculate Conception, Washington Park, taking a cruise, simulation archery, going on a scavenger hunt and checking out the Schuyler Mansion.

 alt = "The Cathedral of Immaculate Conception in Albany New York".